adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 Now let's use the explorer to view our schema.

-Log in with your Autodesk account, then click on the Docs button and scroll down to access the queries available in the MFG Data Model's schema.
+Log in with your Autodesk account, then click on the **Docs** button and scroll down to access the queries available in the MFG Data Model's schema.

 ![Schema through explorer](/mfgdm-api-tutorial/assets/images/docs.png)

 The first query we used in the previous section returned to us a list of hubs.
 According to this documentation we could, for instance, use a filter to retrieve only the hubs matching certain conditions.
 Exploring the schema gives us a better idea about the capabilities of the API.
-If you scroll down you'll see a list with all the queries available including the parameters that can be passed to compose the responses.
+If you scroll down you'll see a list of all the queries available including the parameters that can be passed to compose the responses.

 ### GraphQL Voyager